How technology is influencing the world of design

-Written by By Harriet Verney, CNN
+Written by Harriet Verney, CNN

 It takes a feat of design skills and technological know-how to make a ceramic vase appear as though it has been blown away by the wind and stuck in that position.